PacificBiosciences/pbcore/doc/pbcore.io.rst

 FASTA Format
 ------------

 FASTA is a standard format for sequence data.
+We recommmend using the `FastaTable` class, which provides random access to indexed FASTA files (using the conventional SAMtools "fai" index).

+.. autoclass:: pbcore.io.FastaTable
+    :members:

 .. autoclass:: pbcore.io.FastaRecord
     :members: